ClementNerma/NightOS/docs/specs/syscalls.md

 ## `0x12` SUSPEND

 Arguments: -
-Return value: Amount of time the process was suspended, in milliseconds (64-bit)
+Return value: Amount of time the process was suspended, in milliseconds (8 bytes)
 Errors: `0x10` if the current process is not an application process

 [Suspend](../features/balancer.md#application-processes-suspension) the current process.